alexander-schoenmann/carlist/README.md

 }
 ```

-### 1.3 Use the extension
+### 1.5 Use the extension
 #### Create content

-Klick auf Cars Folder mittels List im Tree

 Content can now be added.
-To do this, click on the "Cars" folder and add Brands, Cars, Countries and Owners.
+To do this, switch to the "List" tab in the module menu.
+Then click on the "Cars" folder and add Brands, Cars, Countries and Owners.
 The individual contents are related to each other, so it makes sense to start with the owner or the country.

+#### Google Maps Key
+When creating an owner, the exact address can be entered, which is later displayed on a map.
+For this purpose, a so-called Google Maps API Key must be generated (see https://developers.google.com/maps/documentation/javascript/get-api-key).
+Then go to "Settings" > "Extension Configuration" in the module menu and select the extension.
+Enter the API key and save the configuration.
+The Google Maps map is now displayed.

 ## 2 Administration corner
 ### 2.1 Contribution